Leadership transition at the CNAS.

 - an outdoor fire site for NAS classroom visits, and

-- support for the American Indian Science and Engineering Society, the Native American Student Association, and the Native American Language and Culture Club.
+- the Native American Student Association, the Native American Language and Culture Club, and the Beading Club.